rh-aiservices-bu/Custom-Notebook-Images-Best-Practices/docs/on-cluster-build-and-storage-howto.md

     ```
     ![rstudio](/img/r-studio-sanity-check.png)

-3. Within your R notebook, open the terminal and run the following command to check if Strealit was properly installed:
+3. Within your R notebook, open the terminal and run the following command to check if Streamlit was properly installed:

     ```
     streamlit hello